maths/moodle-qtype_stack/doc/en/CAS/STACK-Maxima_sandbox.md

     stack/maxima/stackmaxima.mac

 Copy `sandbox.wmx` somewhere you can find it later and edit this file to reflect the location of the above file on your local machine.

+On a Microsoft operating system, if you place the all the files (i.e. clone or unzip the download) into

+    c:/tmp/stackroot

-Open `sandbox.wmx` with wxMaxima and follow the further instructions it contains to setup the path for Maxima.
+the `sandbox.wmx` should work without further adjustment.
+Otherwise open `sandbox.wmx` with wxMaxima and follow the further instructions it contains to setup the path for Maxima.
 Execute the sandbox file with wxMaxima when you have updated the settings with `cell > Evaluate all cells`.
 If you see something like the following you have set this up correctly (version numbers will vary).

     [ STACK-Maxima started, library version 2022022300 ]